putridparrot/Taskify/README.md

 # Mac desktop

-The Mac desktop application should be written using Xamarin.Mac.
+The Mac desktop application is currently being written using Xamarin.Mac.

 # Tizen OS

-Tizen watch should be supported using Tizen.NET and include integration with Samsung phones.
+Tizen watch is currently using Tizen.NET and should eventually include integration with phones via SAP (Samsung Accessory Protocol) see https://developer.samsung.com/galaxy-watch-develop/creating-your-first-app/native-companion/interact-device.html.

 # Web

-A Web based implementation should be written using React and support PWA functionality for an offline experience.
+A Web based implementation is written using React along with material-ui and aims to support PWA functionality for an offline experience.